VCTLabs/redis-ipc/README.rst

     cd redis-ipc/
     conda devenv

-This command will create the conda environment called ``redis-ipc``, which can take a few minutes to complete the first time.
+This command will create the conda environment called ``redis-ipc-test``, which can take a few minutes to complete the first time.
 This will install the conda toolchain and all required dependencies to build from source (see the contents of the ``environment.devenv.yml`` file for details).